Excerpt 3, A Seat for the Rabble

-“Round, round it spins,” Praise sang his wheel rhyme, his favorite since his mother had passed, “until off it rolls again.”
+“Round, round it spins,” Praise sang his wheel rhyme with a clumsy twirl, arms fanned out, “until off it rolls again!”

 Praise didn’t notice their reactions.
 He nodded eagerly, grinning.
-“Round, round it spins.”
+“Round, round it spins,” he answered her.

 Caleb must’ve seen her discomfort, because he told Praise there were faeries in weed patches along the main, and would he like to help him find them?